-It is financial protection against injury when you take part in extreme sports or activities while you are abroad.
+Extreme sports cover is financial protection against injury when you take part in sports or activities while you are abroad.

 Some extreme sports and activities are automatically covered in a normal single trip or annual travel insurance policy.
 If any are not, you can usually add them.

-Travel insurance providers will charge you more for extreme sports cover because you have a higher chance of claiming when doing dangerous activities.
+Travel insurance providers will typically charge you more for extreme sports cover because you have a higher chance of getting injured and making a claim when doing dangerous activities.

 This guide explains what else your policy will cover, and how much you can be covered for.

 This depends on the travel insurance policy you choose.
-Most cover some activities as standard, and others that you have to pay extra to include.
+Most cover some activities as standard, while other sports will have to be added as a paid extra.
+Consider the activities you’re planning and make sure you buy the right level of protection.

-These activities, sometimes called extreme or adventure sports, carry a higher risk of accident or injury, so you will need to pay extra if you plan to try them on holiday, including:
+Some activities, sometimes called extreme or adventure sports, carry a higher risk of accident or injury, so you will need to pay extra if you plan to try them on holiday.
+Typical sports you need to pay more to insure include:

 White water rafting